SFDO-Tooling/CumulusCI/docs/headless.md

 ### GitHub Enterprise Server considerations

-The use of [GitHub environemnt variables](env-var-reference) is supported when connecting to a repository a GitHub Enterprise Server.
+The use of [GitHub environment variables](env-var-reference) is supported when connecting to a repository a GitHub Enterprise Server.

 The `GitHubEnterprise` client is selected automatically based on the repository configuration in the `cumulusci.yml` file.
 When the `repo_url` is NOT GitHub.com an attempt will be made to connect to the base domain in `repo_url`.
 The [GitHub environemnt variables](env-var-reference) are then used to authorize.